Leaderboard

 -

 I think Tom gets the job done.
-He strikes me as the NBC version of David Muir.
-Young(ish) guy in a suit and tie at the desk, Roving anchorman in a black t shirt out in the field.
-If not Tom then who is the alternative with those all encompassing traits?
-Peter Alexander perhaps?
+He's the NBC version of David Muir.
+Young(ish) guy in a suit and tie at the desk, roving anchorman sporting a black t shirt in the field.
+If not Tom then who's alternative with those all encompassing traits?
+Peter Alexander?
 IMO the issue is more so NBC Nightly News than Tom.
-I like Lester Holt but the program's quality declined after took over.
+I like Lester Holt but the program's quality declined after he took over.
 It's been rapid fire pacing, high story count, head spinning graphics in packages, and breaking news for the entire A block.
-All of this I'm sure was a response to World News Tonight getting #1 (so I understand why they felt the need to change).
+All of this was likely a response to World News Tonight getting #1 (so I understand why they felt the need to change).
 Of the modern era anchors, Brian Williams' broadcast was superior.
-It fast paced as well but not to the ADHD level it is today.
-He also possessed a grand narrative style that was evident during his anchor intros that I appreciated.
-Regarding the speaking I've noticed and been irritated by it too.
-NBC and ABC anchors seem to shout and as you say talk in half sentences.
-"Bullets flying; police coming to the scene, investigators finding victims".
+It was also fast paced but not to today's ADHD level.
+He also possessed a grand narrative writing style that was evident in his anchor intros which I appreciated.
+Regarding the speaking, I've noticed and been irritated by it too.
+NBC and ABC anchors seem to shout -- and as you say -- talk in half sentences.
+"Bullets flying, police coming to the scene, investigators finding victims".
 It's a mechanism to keep the story's "TRT" or runtime down to about 90 seconds long.2 points

 -